 "We condemn this assault on our colleague Nijat Huseynov and call on Azerbaijani authorities to thoroughly investigate the case and punish those responsible," CPJ Executive Director Joel Simon said.

 Azadlyg and its journalists have been targets of violence and repression during the past year.
-Azadlyg reporter Fikret Huseinli was abducted and beaten last March after writing articles that accused senior government officials of taking bribes.
+Azadlyg reporter Fikret Huseynli (Huseinli) was abducted and beaten last March after writing articles that accused senior government officials of taking bribes.
 In June, police arrested Azadlyg satirist Sakit Zakhidov on drug charges that local press freedom activists and independent journalists say were fabricated.
 And, in October, a state property regulator was granted court permission to evict Azadlyg from its offices.